 Reports shall be bound and include UM/ UMH project numbers (ie UM AEC Project # and UMH FPD RTN #) and project name (from project construction documents) clearly labeled on the cover sheet.

 Report shall include a list of all deficiencies, corrections made and final re-certification results.
-Reports shall not be submitted with outstanding, unresolved deficiencies.
+Reports shall not be submitted with outstanding, unresolved deficiencies within the scope of work.

 Medical Gas as-builts